castlez/TroubleSniper/README.md

 This software is licensed under something

 ## Description
-TroubleSniper is a trouble shooting application for windows 10 with a focus on finding problems with video games.
+TroubleSniper is a trouble shooting application for windows 10 with a focus on diagnosing problems with video games.

 ### How to launch & Use
 Locate the executable file called "TroubleSniper.exe" in the main directory (TroubleSniper).
 Upon launching the application, you will see a series of diagnostic mini-apps that can be launch simultaneously.
-These mini- apps each track a specific activity on your computer and report information about that activity to assist in finding causes of, and solutions to, the problem.
+These mini-apps each track a specific activity on your computer and report information about that activity to assist in finding causes of, and solutions to, the problem.